xbeat/Machine-Learning/README.md

 The Global Tournament Puzzle

 In this presentation, we'll explore an intriguing mathematical problem: If every person in the world competed in a 1-on-1 tournament, how many times would the ultimate winner need to win?
 We'll use mathematical reasoning and Python programming to solve this puzzle, uncovering the fascinating relationship between population size and tournament structure.

+## Visualizing the Empirical Rule in Normal Distributions

+The Empirical Rule and Normal Distribution

+The empirical rule, also known as the 68-95-99.7 rule, is a statistical principle that describes the distribution of data in a normal distribution.
+It states that approximately 68% of data falls within one standard deviation of the mean, 95% within two standard deviations, and 99.7% within three standard deviations.

 ## Causal Inference in Machine Learning in Python